BodiAugustus/ashley_defi/README.md

 #138.
 Disabled UI messages when network changed by bringing in the network to useOwnedCourse and then reloading the browser by amending the useEffect in useNetwork.js.

 #139.
 Removed useEffect that was used to listen to network chsnges in useNetwork and moved inside of the provider file using setListeners.

+#140.
+Removed courseCard conditionals and moved into the component directly.
+Moved the card component message and state to the top of the card by refactoring the component.
+Installed npm i react-simple-animate.
+Imported in code to use marketplace index.